Free & Open · MariaDB 10.11 · Version 6

 inbound_file

-The file is registered with operator, path, and status.
+The delivery is registered with operator, path, and status.
 Duplicate submissions are silently skipped.

 Table